 - 3.1 The Trustees as charity trustees have control of the Charity and its property and funds. - 3.2 The subscribers to the Memorandum (being the first Members) are also the first Trustees. - 3.3 Subsequent Trustees shall be elected by the Members or nominated in writing by South Downs National Park Authority to the Charity.
-The Members may elect up to twelve Trustees and South Downs National Park Authority may nominate up to four Trustees. - 3.4 Not more than one or one quarter of the Trustees, whichever is the higher number, shall be members of South Downs National Park Authority. - 3.5 The Trustees when complete consist of at least three persons who being individuals are over the age of 18, all of whom must support the Objects. - 3.6 Trustees shall serve for three year terms and a Trustee's term in office shall finish at the end of the first board meeting following the third anniversary of his election or appointment.
-A retiring Trustee who is eligible under Article 3.5 may be re-elected or reappointed. - 3.7 A Trustee may not act as a Trustee unless he/she: - (1) Is a Member; and - (2) Has signed a written declaration of willingness to act as a charity trustee of the Charity. - 3.8 A Trustee's term of office as such automatically terminates if he/she: - (1) Is disqualified under the Charities Act from acting as a charity trustee; - (2) Is incapable, whether mentally or physically, of managing his/her own affairs; - (3) Is absent without notice from four consecutive meetings of the Trustees and is asked by a majority of the other Trustees to resign; - (4) Resigns by written notice to the Trustees (but only if at least two Trustees will remain in office); - (5) Is removed by the Members at a general meeting under the Companies Act; or - (6) Is removed from office by a resolution passed by a majority of at least 75% of the other Trustees present and voting at a board meeting provided that prior to such a board meeting the Trustee in question has been given written notice of the intention to propose such a resolution.
+The Members may elect up to twelve Trustees and South Downs National Park Authority may nominate up to four Trustees. - 3.4 Not more than one or one third of the Trustees, whichever is the higher number, shall be members of South Downs National Park Authority. - 3.5 The Trustees when complete consist of at least three persons who being individuals are over the age of 18, all of whom must support the Objects. - 3.6 Trustees shall serve for three year terms and a Trustee's term in office shall finish at the end of the first board meeting following the third anniversary of his election or appointment with the exception of the Trustees in office on incorporation who shall serve for the following terms: